 Back in 2015, ahead of the biggest fight of his career against Kiltschko, Fury was on top form.
 He turned up to the press conference in a Lamborghini Aventador S, (prices start from £271k if you have a bit of spare change) and climbed out dressed as Batman before bursting into the press conference to applause.

 The storyline got better as Fury then defeated the Joker in a tussle in front of Klitschko, who looked somewhat bemused by the whole thing.
 Now that is what you call entertainment.

 Steve Smith’s Crocodile Tears

 This shouldn’t be a guilty pleasure of ours but it absolutely is.
-Steve Smith has 73 caps to his name, has won the Compton-Miller medal in the last two Ashes series, and established himself as one of the finest batsmen in the world.
-But to Brits, he is nothing more than a cheat.
-At Sydney Airport, the former Australia captain of 34 occasions got his comeuppance for ‘Sandpaper Gate’ and was forced to apologise in front of the entire sporting world in March 2018.
+Steve Smith has won the Compton-Miller medal in the last two Ashes series and established himself as one of the finest batsmen in the world, but to many Brits, he is little more than a cheat.
+At Sydney Airport, the former Australia captain got his comeuppance for ‘Sandpaper Gate’ and was forced to apologise in front of the entire sporting world in March 2018.